Ironfist69/Inter-VLAN-Routing-with-L3-switch-Cisco-Packet-Tracer/README.md

 - VLAN 10 → PCs (User network)
 - VLAN 20 → Servers (and some PCs)
-- VLAN 30 → Wi-Fi / Laptop network
+- VLAN 30 → Wi-Fi / Laptop network (and some PCs)
 - VLAN 50 → Printer network
 - VLAN 100 → Native VLAN for uplink